 COLORADO, City of Fort Collins – Effective January 2012, the City Council inserted significant portions of the NGBS as part of the residential building code for new residential development.

 COLORADO, City of Longmont – The City of Longmont adopted the National Green Building Standard as the building code for the city.

-CONNECTICUT – The Connecticut Housing Finance Authority’s 2017 MF Design, Construction and Sustainability Standard incorporates many elements of national and regional green residential rating systems, including the National Green Building Standard (NGBS).
+CONNECTICUT – The Connecticut Housing Finance Authority’s Multifamily Design, Construction and Sustainability Standard incorporates many elements of national and regional green residential rating systems, including the National Green Building Standard (NGBS).

 DISTRICT OF COLUMBIA – All commercial and large multifamily developments (4 stories and higher) must meet the DC Construction Code, which includes NGBS compliance as an acceptable method to meet the ordinance’s requirements.

 FLORIDA, City of Lake Worth – The City’s Sustainable Bonus Incentive Program allows developers to attain increased height or increase intensity (FAR) within certain zoning districts in exchange for incorporating sustainable design features.
 NGBS Green Certification is recognized in alongside LEED and Florida Green Building as acceptable third-party certifications for the bonus program.

 FLORIDA, City of Miami – Silver-level NGBS Green Certification has been deemed to be equivalent to LEED 2009 version 3, Silver level certification and an accessible rating system to comply with the sustainability requirements of the Miami 21 code.

 FLORIDA, City of Pensacola – The city recognizes NGBS certification alongside LEED-H, and the FGBC for residential projects that are owned, funded, or sponsored by the city.
 They also support NGBS for neighborhood developments and for additions and renovations of existing homes.
 Incentives also include expedited green building permits and a 25 percent density bonus.